 To ensure the success of the program, Sheraton Maldives has appointed a dedicated Reefscapers marine biologist, resident at the resort, to lead weekly interactive frame-building activities, conduct marine life educational workshops and guided snorkeling tours.

-In August 2020, the project was expanded with the additions of super structures, large pyramids with full colonies transplanted in the lagoon and near the dive center.
-These coral pyramids are amongst the largest man-made coral structures in the Maldives, and have already attracted an immense variety of fish and other marine life not seen in these waters for many years.
+In August 2020, the project was expanded with the additions of super structures: large pyramids with full colonies transplanted in the lagoon and near the dive centre.
+These coral pyramids have attracted an immense variety of fish and other marine life not seen in these waters for many years.

 How to Get Involved

 It’s easy to get involved!
 Simply adopt a frame, and, with your help, we will transplant it with healthy coral fragments and place it in a dedicated growth area.
 You will receive a unique reference number, and photos will be uploaded every 6 months to this web page, allowing you to monitor the growth of your corals from your home as they mature and flourish.

 - US$250 Heart-shaped frame

 - US$300 Couple’s frame